-Three films created by students in the 2015 GreenScreen course have been selected for screening at the Santa Barbara International Film Festival!
-They will play as part of the section Santa Barbara Short Docs #2 on Friday February 12 and Saturday February 13.
+Three films created by students in the 2015 GreenScreen course were selected for screening at the Santa Barbara International Film Festival.
+They played as part of the section Santa Barbara Short Docs #2 on Friday February 12, 2016 and Saturday February 13, 2016.
 More>

 During this 9-week summer program, students learn elements that are essential to producing documentary films – from developing a film’s core idea and story, to thinking about its impact on its audiences, to the nuts-and-bolts of video production itself.
 Then, after examining the critical issues of our region’s oceans and seashores, students develop their own stories and produce their own short documentaries.
 The application process will open in February, 2017.
 More>

 As a joint initiative, the Carsey-Wolf Center and the Bren School of Environmental Science & Management are offering a new graduate program, Strategic Environmental Communication and Media.
 The new program is a 12-unit "focus" in which students will learn to use media to communicate effectively and strategically around environmental issues including developing more compelling environmental stories, targeting appropriate audiences, and monitoring and managing environmental messages.
 Students will also acquire competence with web, video, and/or social media tools.
 More>

 Blue Horizons is a nine-week summer program where students learn the essential elements for producing documentary films, important issues of the global ocean from a California perspective, and then create their own...